endritm00/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 [!code-cs[](index/sample/RazorPagesContacts/Pages/Create.cshtml.cs?name=snippet_PageModel&highlight=10-11)]

 Razor Pages, by default, bind properties only with non-GET verbs.
 Binding to properties can reduce the amount of code you have to write.
-Binding reduces code by using the same property to render form fields (`<input asp-for="Customer.Name" />`) and accept the input.
+Binding reduces code by using the same property to render form fields (`<input asp-for="Customer.Name">`) and accept the input.

 [!INCLUDE[](~/includes/bind-get.md)]